Salesfactory/rest-api-skynet/README.md

-npx sequelize-cli db:create (to create the DB) npx sequelize-cli db:drop (to delete the DB) npx sequelize-cli db:migrate (to migrate the data into the DB)
+npx sequelize-cli db:create (to create the DB) npx sequelize-cli db:drop (to delete the DB) npx sequelize-cli db:migrate (to migrate the data into the DB) npx sequelize-cli db:migrate:undo:all (removes all entries and tables) npx sequelize-cli db:seed:all (applies all seeds)

 **don't forget to set up the environment variables in the .env file (there's an .env.example already created)**